dereparatiebalie/dereparatiebalie.github.io/_posts/2024-11-07-welkom-bij-de-reparatiebalie.markdown

 categories: jekyll update
 ---

-Dit is het begin van de website van De Reparatiebalie, een repaircafe in Hoog Catherijne, die ook door de weeks geopend is!
+Dit is het begin van de website van De Reparatiebalie, een repaircafe, in Hoog Catherijne, die ook door de weeks geopend is!

 <!--
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.